microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 > In practice, chunks will likely contain many more nodes than in the illustration above

-> The chunking algorithm itself is outside the scope of this document
+> The chunking algorithm itself is outside the scope of this document.
+It has the constraint that chunks are contiguous and do not overlap.

 These chunks are the smallest units of tree that can be read from storage or written to storage individually.
-At the storage layer, chunks are stored in `blobs` which are uploaded to a storage service.
-Chunk size is determined by the client and may be smaller than blob size; multiple chunks might be stored in a single blob.
+At the storage layer, chunks are stored in `blobs` which are uploaded to the storage service.
+The chunk size is not necessarily equal to the blob size; multiple chunks might go into a blob, or perhaps a chunk might be split across two blobs (that must always be downloaded as a pair).

-In addition to chunks being the unit of data available in the storage layer, it is likely that client will also hold chunks in memory, or even write out chunks to a disk cache.
-These "local" chunks need not have a 1:1 correspondence with the chunks in the storage layer, or even with the chunks in other clients, so long as the client's understanding of the tree data itself agrees with all other clients.
+TODO: revisions and copy-on-write

 ## Node -> Chunk Lookup